isomerpages/ogp/_hack-for-public-good/Hack for Public Good 2022/WhoThis.md

 #### Fun facts!
 **One interesting finding:**\\

 It is hard to come up with a single solution for all possible use cases, e.g. some elderly folk rely on Lions Befrienders for all their phone-related activities, and would not be able to use our app.
 For these, a hardware token such as the TraceTogether token would be more suitable.
 Our solution is also not suitable without adjustments for email and SMS, but we have taken the approach of addressing one of the most common use cases – phone calls – first.

 **One thing you'd have done differently:**\\

 More research into possible integrations with existing products such as Singpass and ScamShield.

 **Takeaway/learnings:**\\

-As above, keep the user journey as simple as possible!
+Keep the user journey as simple as possible, rather than trying to account for all possible use cases from the outset.

 ![WhoThis product demo image](/images/whothis-snapshot.jpeg)